Saraniyalakshmi/Project1/README.md

 - orangehrm/orangehrm.py has implementation of selenium of code to automate the testing of login/PIM modules
 - tests/test_orangehrm.py Test cases written using pytest
+- Test cases were validated successfully and documented in TestResults_Screenshot.docx

 ## Getting Started

 ### Dependencies